 The Day of the Dead was first celebrated in 609 AD, on 13 May.
-So, the earliest feasts of the saints, the earliest recorded in Christian calendars.
+So, the saints’ earliest feasts were recorded in Christian calendars.
 Were the anniversaries of the deaths of the martyrs and the various local bishops.
 Indeed, every year, Christians would gather at the tombs of the martyrs.
-On which churches were usually built, or at the place where they commemorated their memory.
-And there they would pray and pray, read the martyr acts or the history of the suffering and death of the celebrated martyrs and celebrate the Holy Eucharist.
+On which churches were usually built or at the place where they commemorated their memory.
+And there, they would pray and read the martyr acts or the history of the suffering and death of the celebrated martyrs and celebrate the Holy Eucharist.

-To this day, the Christian Church usually records in calendars and celebrates the day of the death of the saints, that is, the date of their passage into heaven, considered as their birthday, into eternal and true life, where there is neither sorrow nor grief nor sighing.
-Only the Mother of God and St. John the Baptist are exceptions to this rule; they have the privilege of celebrating both their christening and birth, as well as other events in their lives.
+To this day, the Christian Church usually records in calendars.
+It celebrates the day of the death of the saints, that is, the date of their passage into heaven, considered their birthday, into eternal and authentic life, where there is neither sorrow nor grief nor sighing.
+Only the Mother of God and St. John the Baptist are exceptions to this rule; they have the privilege of celebrating their christening, birth, and other events.

 Key Verse related to The Saints

 “For you were once darkness, but now you are light in the Lord.
 So walk as children of light (for the fruit of the Spirit is in all goodness, righteousness, and truth), finding out what is acceptable to the Lord.
 And have no fellowship with the unfruitful works of darkness, but rather expose them.
-Also, it is shameful even to speak of those things which are done by them in secret.
-But all things that are exposed are made manifest by the light, for whatever makes manifest is light.”
+Also, it is shameful to even speak of things they do secretly.
+But all things exposed are made manifest by the light, for whatever makes manifest is light.”

 Ephesians 5:8-13 (NIV)